andrewbadge/DNSRoaming/README.md

 NB: you will need **Run as Administrator** to install this MSI as a Windows Service is installed.

-## Quick Start for Admins and Automated Deployement
+## Quick Start for Admins and Automated Deployment

 Go to [Releases](https://github.com/andrewbadge/DNSRoaming/releases) and download the most recent **DNSRoaming-ServiceOnly.msi** file.
 You'll want to deploy this via you favourite management tool,  via a policy or [script](https://github.com/andrewbadge/DNSRoaming/blob/main/Deployment/Deploy-Windows-DNSRoaming.ps1).